3 Accounts Everyone in Their 20s Should Have Open

 The setup: Open an account at an online bank like Marcus (Goldman Sachs), Ally, or Capital One 360.
 Link it to your checking account.
 Set up an automatic transfer on payday — even $50 per paycheck adds up.

 This account becomes your financial buffer.
 It's what keeps a car repair from turning into credit card debt.
 It's what gives you options when life throws something unexpected at you.
+Not sure how much you need in it?
+Our Emergency Fund Calculator helps you find the right target based on your actual monthly expenses.
 If building this fund feels impossible right now, this guide walks you through it step by step.

 What it's for: Long-term investing with tax-free growth.